A Tenth Revolution Group Company

 Other

-Those respondents who would move to a partner for the higher earning potential would want, on average, a 28% increase in their earnings to make the switch.
+Those respondents who would move to a partner for the higher earning potential would want, on average, a 24% increase in earnings to make the switch.

-We also asked the 17% (up from 14%) of respondents who would not work for a partner why they wouldn’t make the move, with reasons including:
+We also asked the 16% (down slightly from 17%) of respondents who would not work for a partner why they wouldn’t make the move, with reasons including:

 I’m happy in my current role